jross765/JGnuCashLibNTools/gnucash-api/README.md

 ## Major Changes
 ### V. 1.6 &rarr; 1.7
-* Introduced new (dummy) ID types (cf. module "Base") for type safety and better symmetry with sister project.
-(Inherited from module "Base" and also used in all downstream modules accordingly in order to fully leverage the measure).
+* Introduced new (dummy) ID types (cf. module "Base") for type safety and better symmetry with sister project (inherited from module "Base" and also used in all downstream modules accordingly in order to fully leverage the measure).

   Cf. module "Base"'s README file for the rationale.